PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 04:48:23
+Last updated: 2024-04-07 04:48:57
-Random Quote: Morty: "I don't deserve this.
-I was just having fun."
-Rick: "So was Jeffrey Dahmer." - Rick Sanchez
+Random Quote: Sandy Rivers: "I don't know what went wrong."Robin: "Well, proposing a three way was bad.
+Starting without us was worse.
+Finishing in the hallway was the nail in the coffin." - Robin Scherbatsky